 - Skills Highlight: Specialty competencies, leadership, quality improvement

-- Example Bullet (AI-Generated): "Managed patient caseload of 5-7 in med-surg unit, maintaining 100% medication administration accuracy and receiving consistent patient satisfaction scores above 95%."
+- Example Bullet: "Managed a patient caseload of 5-7 in a med-surg unit, maintaining 100% medication administration accuracy and receiving consistent patient satisfaction scores above 95%."

 Essential Nursing Certifications